Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Discussion

-We have found throughout this work furthermore that different types of subreddits interact differently with authentic news and misinformation.
-For example, when polarized subreddits notice a given news post, the more polarized the subreddit, the more that it interacts with the news article.
-Even more complexly, while more toxic subreddits are more likely to interact with misinformation, there appears to be a novelty effect, with heavily toxic subreddits commenting less on misinformation than less toxic subreddits.
-In contrast, more toxic subreddits, while less likely to engage at all with authentic news submissions, are more likely to heavily comment on these submissions when they do notice them.
-We thus find complex relationships between different types of subreddits and their interactions with different types of posts.
-There is no one-size-fits-all approach to understanding user engagement and toxicity on Reddit.
-We thus argue that a subreddit/community-based approach that takes into account the community norms of the community must be taken when trying to understand the information flows within it.
-Similarly, in attempting to prevent engagement with misinformation on particular subreddits, understanding their toxicity norms, their polarization levels, and who is posting the article within the subreddit is key.
-Different communities respond differently and engage differently with these posts.
-We thus argue that approaches that attempt to curtail misinformation (particularly on Reddit), \emph{must} take into account the particular nuances of that community.
+\textbf{Sub-Standards/Community Norms.} We have found throughout this work that subreddits interact with reliable and unreliable sources differently.
+For example, while more toxic subreddits are more likely to interact with unreliable information sources, the more toxic a subreddit, the more likely the reliable submissions are to not get any comments.
+We thus find often complex relationships between different types of subreddits and their interactions with different types of posts.
+There is no one-size-fits-all approach to understanding user engagement and toxicity on Reddit~\cite{seering2022metaphors,zhang2021understanding}.
+We thus argue that a subreddit/community-based approach that takes into account the community norms of the community must be taken when trying to understand the information flows within it~\cite{fiesler2018reddit}.
+Similarly, in attempting to prevent engagement with unreliable news on particular subreddits, understanding their toxicity norms, their political ideology, and who is posting the article within the subreddit is key~\cite{zhang2021understanding}.
+For example, as found by Zhan et al~\cite{zhang2021understanding}, different communities responded and engaged with COVID-19 misinformation in widely divergent manners.
+We thus argue that approaches that attempt to understand how users engage with unreliable information (particularly on Reddit), \emph{must} take into account the particular nuances of that community.